 One of the most common uses of a veterinary specialty hospital is the treatment of acute problems.
 These problems may include injuries, sudden severe illness, or worsening of known conditions, among others.
 They can affect any pet at any time.

 On arrival, your pet will be triaged.
-This means that he will be examined thoroughly by nurses and it will be determined whether or not his situation is life-threatening.
+This means that they will be examined thoroughly by nurses and it will be determined whether or not their situation is life-threatening.

 Life-threatening situations will be responded to first, followed by those that are severe but not necessarily life-threatening.
 Therefore, it can take some time for your pet to be seen for an acute problem.